chiawase/chi-astro/src/content/blog/recent updates since 6 nov 2025.md

 - changed how my tags look like in posts and also added a `post_language` frontmatter thing to my posts in case I go Taglish when I write my stuff
 - also updated how my post metadata shows up—now if the post doesn’t have a title, it won’t repeat the same data at the top anymore.
 That only happens if there’s a title in the post, since usually my no-title posts are short in nature 😆
 - added Permalinks to my blog posts now just because
-- something git-specific: I had to rebase my previous commits made while I was on my PC because the `author.name` was set to `chiawase` instead of `Chi Señires`, which was how it was set up on my work Mac, and I wanted to keep my name there 😆 super happy about [[omg I just learned about lazygit|lazygit]] because it made rebasing and updating the author name so easy 😁
+- something git-specific: I had to rebase my previous commits made while I was on my PC because the `author.name` was set to `chiawase` instead of `Chi Señires`, which was how it was set up on my work Mac, and I wanted to keep my name there 😆 super happy about [[/blog/omg-i-just-learned-about-lazygit|lazygit]] because it made rebasing and updating the author name so easy 😁

 Wew!
 So many changes done in the span of a week.